Get with Me

 Get With Me is the second studio album to be released by the R&B and hip hop group 3rd Storee, released on April 16, 2002 by Universal.
 The leading single track of the album "Get With Me", also features rapper Joe Budden The soulful ballad "I'm Sorry" was featured on the Rush Hour 2 soundtrack.
 "Superstar" was marketed as another single on the album's packaging promotion however didn't reach commercial success.

 Critical reception

-Vibe writer Laura Checkoway commended the production and the group's vocals but felt the tracks carried "underdeveloped lyrics" and chorus that were "more irritating than infectious", concluding that, "Even if you're a sucker for sweet faces, mindless melodies, and polished production, this album is less than the sum of its parts."
+Vibe writer Laura Checkoway commended the production and the group's vocals but felt the tracks carried "underdeveloped lyrics" and choruses that were "more irritating than infectious", concluding that, "Even if you're a sucker for sweet faces, mindless melodies, and polished production, this album is less than the sum of its parts."